i80and/fett/README.rst

 count from ``1``.
 You can obtain a count-from-1 value with the expression ``i inc``.

-The full list of available filters follows.
+The full list of filters:

 ===========  ======
 Filter Name  Effect